exercism/problem-specifications/exercises/simple-cipher/description.md

 ## Step 2

 Shift ciphers quickly cease to be useful when the opposition commander figures them out.
-So instead, let's try using a substitution cipher.
+So instead, let's try using a substitution cipher: the [Vigènere Cipher][vc].
 Try amending the code to allow us to specify a key and use that for the shift distance.

 Here's an example: